asanCar/cloud-engineer-course/docs/module_1/chapter_1.md

     total_sum_gen = sum(x*x for x in big_numbers)
     print(f"Sum of squares (via generator): {total_sum_gen}")
     ```

 ## **1.9 Style Guides & Linters**

 - **Objective:** Understand the importance of consistent code style and how tools can help enforce it.

 - **Topics:**

   - **Linters:** Tools that analyze code for style errors and potential bugs (can be configured as pre-commit hooks).

     - `Flake8`: Combines `PyFlakes` (error checking), `pycodestyle` (PEP 8 checking), and McCabe (complexity checking).

     - `Pylint`: More extensive checks, highly configurable, can be "noisy".

   - **Formatters:** Tools that automatically reformat code to comply with a style guide.

     - `Black`: The "uncompromising code formatter", enforces a strict subset of PEP 8.

   - Integrating linters/formatters into development workflow (editor integration, pre-commit hooks).

 - **Exercise:** Install `flake8` and `black` (e.g., `pip install flake8 black`).
 Save the following code into a Python file (e.g., `style_practice.py`) and run `flake8 style_practice.py` to see the style/error reports.
 Then, run `black style_practice.py` to automatically format the code.
 Run `flake8` again to see the difference.

-    ```
+    ```python
     # --- Code for Linter/Formatter Exercise ---
     import sys